sonalexle/sonalexle.github.io/_pages/about.md

 *Updates:* I'll be joining [Aalto Probabilistic ML group](https://research.cs.aalto.fi/pml/) as a research assistant.
 Currently, I'm looking for summer internship opportunities in machine learning.
-Although I'm leaning towards ML research since that's the focus of my ML courses, I'm also interested in ML engineering since ML engineering can make a visible impact more quickly.
+Although I'm leaning towards ML research since that's the focus of my ML courses, I'm also interested in ML engineering since I think can make a visible impact more quickly than pure research.

 # Interests